 Scotland has many attractions to appeal to all tastes: from castles and stately homes to galleries and museums; from parks and gardens to exhibitions and theme parks.
 Whether it’s for mum and dad or just for kids; whether you prefer to watch wildlife and nature at work, or marvel at Scotland’s dramatic history and fine culture; whether you want to be outdoors or indoors … Scotland has something everyone.

-May - mid September, Gorebridge:
+May - September, Perthshire

-Mid May to mid September, North Ayrshire:
+Mid May - September, Abernethy:

 The Museum of Abernethy was opened in May 2000.

 Situated in the former village school, the museum explores the heritage created by previous generations.

 Formerly part of the residence of Gavin Maxwell, naturalist and author, the museum contains interesting artefacts related to his life and work.

 The coolest exhibition ever hits Dundee - Ice Station Antartica.

 Satrosphere are proud to announce that our brand-new planetarium show for the summer holidays is Google’s "Back to the Moon for Good".